scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 A few weeks ago I presented the paper _Comparing support vector machines with Gaussian kernels to radial basis function classifiers_ in a webinar on Support Vector Machine (SVM).
 In this paper, to guarantee some necessary conditions in the theory of statistical learning, Schölkopf made use of the law of large numbers and also of some properties derived from the convergence in probability.
 I remember that when I commented on this, I realized that the public was not familiar with the statistical theory, and that it might be necessary to present it.

-So if you've had minimal contact with statistics (or probability theory) you've heard someone comment on the law of large numbers.
+So if you've had minimal contact with statistics or probability theory, you've heard someone comment on the law of large numbers.
 But if you’ve never heard of this law, I’ll tell you:

 Let $$X_1, \dots, X_n$$ be a sequence of independent and identically distributed random variables with mean $$ \mathbb{E}(X_i) = \mu $$ and variance $$\mathbb{VAR}(X_i) = \sigma^2 < \infty$$.
 So the sample average $$ \bar{X} = (X_1 + \cdots + X_n)/n $$ satisfies